codefellows/seattle-301d24/04-templating/README.md

 **Assorted topics to hit quickly**

-- Typography: HUGE topic, as mentioned a couple of days ago; a few resources at bottom of this doc
 - [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/)?
 What the heck is [ECMA](http://www.ecma-international.org/)?
 - [ES6 template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) docs, and [an article on them by Addy Osmani](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings).
 	- Why?
 Take a look at these two things...